The Writers’ Route along the new SS640

 Detail

 Are you passionate about literature and dream of visiting the birthplaces and sources of inspiration of Sicily’s leading authors?
 The Writers’ Trail is the itinerary for you!
-An emotional, poetic journey that runs along the SS 640 road, linking Porto Empedocle to Caltanissetta and passing through some of the island’s most fascinating literary sites.
+An emotional, poetic journey that runs along the SS 640 and connects Porto Empedocle to Caltanissetta, passing through some of the island’s most fascinating literary sites.
 A journey of the soul, immersed in the artistic and natural beauty of a region that is an ‘open book’, just waiting to be explored!

 PORTO EMPEDOCLE (AG)